MarcGueury/oci-genai-agent-llama-lab/3-eval/eval.md

 ### Objectives

+**AI Eval** is built with APEX, a low-code development tool comes with Oracle Database.
+- The *Question/Answer* table is stored in 23ai vector.
+- When running a test, it will send all the questions to AI Agent
+- Then compare the API *Response* with the *expected Answer* using Llama.
+- Giving a score of 0 to 100.

+During the lab, we will:
 - Test the quality of the AI Agent
 - The APEX app is using LLama and a prompt to compare the result of Agent with the expected responses stored in the database.